Pedestrian safety rules in Dubai: A handy guide

 CHILD ZONES

 Always follow the speed limit and never drive under the influence of alcohol or drugs.
-As a parent or teacher, you need to teach safety tips for crossing the street and things to remember when walking to children.
+As a parent or teacher, you need to teach safety tips for crossing the street and things to remember when walking with children.
 Dubai public transport fines are also imposed to protect people.